dimitri-nicolo/calico/maintenance/monitor/alertmanager.md

 ---
-title: Configuring Alertmanager
+title: Configure Alertmanager
 description: Configure Alertmanager, a Prometheus feature that routes alerts.
-canonical_url: /reference/other-install-methods/security/configuration/alertmanager
+canonical_url: /maintenance/monitor/alertmanager
 ---

 Alertmanager is used by {{site.prodname}} to route alerts from Prometheus to the administrators.